01walid/walid.dev/content/blog/tech-recruiting-local-optima/index.md

 We, the tech industry, need to asses skills by asynchronously giving candidates some of the company's real problems, related directly to the business domain, and see how they'd tackle them.
 Pick up a real issue from the tracker/roadmap, a bug you experienced.
 Ask them for an RFC or to do a code review.
 These are some better ways to see their thought process and evaluate their skills.

 Coding/algorithm interviews will render candidates prepare against a metrics system optimizing for grades.
 Not engineering.
-Not problem solving.
+Not problem solving. it incentivize gaming.
 It's [metric fixation](https://aeon.co/ideas/against-metrics-how-measuring-performance-by-numbers-backfires).

 **What else? ruling out juniors.**